LP12 Support

 Ekos Mk 1 tonearm: As good as the Ekos arm is, earlier versions, notably the Mk1, had problems with the bearing and grease.
 This is impossible to fix locally and owners who had Ekos arms with sticky bearings sent theirs on extended trips to Linn in Scotland.

 Arm bearings: If possible, ask the owner to rebalance the arm.
 This should indicate if there are possible issues with the arm's bearing.
-When balanced but without applying tracking weight, the arm should float in a horizonal position.
+When balanced but without applying tracking weight, the arm should float in a horizonal position, with or without a cartridge mounted.
 A slight, very soft tap towards the middle should show the arm moving smoothly.
 Anything else may show that the bearings are suspect.
+Some people go to extremes and will drop a small piece of paper on the headshell to see how it behaves.
+Overkill?
+Maybe, but this is about the ultimate test.

 General impression: Ask to listen to at least a few seconds of music you know.
 This will tell if the motor is stable, and if both channels work.